digideskio/graduateWork/Rotations/Garner Lab/README.md

 Step 4: Index and Map Against Contigs
 -------------------------------------------

 After running Velvet on an arbitrary number of genomes (seriously, no rationale for this.
-You could probably figure out the inflection point where new information yielded by a single additional genome is insubstantial enough to not matter...) we concatenate all of our `Contigs.fa` Velvet outputs to `/home/wetherc/unmapped/remapped/reference.fa`.
+You could probably figure out the inflection point where new information yielded by a single additional genome is insubstantial enough to not matter...) we concatenate all of our `contigs.fa` Velvet outputs to `/home/wetherc/unmapped/remapped/reference.fa`.
 We then run `bwa index -a bwtsw PATH/reference.fa` on it to index.

 Following this, we can map our remaining `unmapped.HG*.sam` files against this new reference, rather than passing them through Velvet.
 We achieve this by: